Project: Don’t Gamble with Health

 In October 2014, Betknowmore UK established the first UK gambling support hub, providing gambling support and training services and working both with the local population and organisations.

 It estimates that there may be as many as 3,500 people at risk of gambling related harm in the borough.
 Many will use licensed betting offices (LBO) and it has identified this will include gambling customers who are highly vulnerable and presenting with complex needs.

 It aims to provide the delivery of rapid outreach support and treatment to customers who are at risk of gambling-related harm.
 Within each betting shop a referral process is established.
-This included poster's advertising the service, referral cards for customers to complete and staff trained (as above) to signpost the service.
+This included poster's advertising the service, referral cards for customers to complete and staff trained to signpost the service.

-This may include elements of mentoring, counselling, group and peer support, as well as the opportunity to support our community work through volunteering.
+This may include elements of mentoring, counselling, group and peer support, as well as the opportunity to support community work through volunteering.
 To date, 114 customers have been supported through the project.